Gijs6/school.gijs6.nl/README.md

 ## What's this about

 I got tired of Google Docs being a mess so I moved everything to Markdown.
 So now I can use *proper* LaTeX math and actually organize things without going insane.
-And version control via Git is actually very handy for notes.
+And version control via Git is actually very handy.

 You can find the site at [school.gijs6.nl](https://school.gijs6.nl).